Boarding Frequently Asked Questions

 Do you offer group play for boarding dogs?

 No, we do not offer group play unless the dogs live together at home.
-We do however offer drop in play groups on Saturday afternoon and Thursday nights.
+We do however offer drop in play groups - please see the related page on this website.
 These groups are monitored by an experienced Derbyfield staff member.
 All owners are asked to be present at the play groups.

 Do you offer day boarding?